patreeceeo/html1337/pages/intro.md

 }
 </style>

 And with any luck, we should see the background color of this page change when we press "w" on the keyboard.
 Wow!
-Not the most interesting decision, but it's a start!
+Perhaps not the most interesting game, but it's a start!
 <output></output>